 - The Ottoman Caliph: He should retain his empire

-- The Caliph must be provided with sufficient territory so as to enable him to defeat the Islamic faith
+- The Caliph must be provided with sufficient territory to enable him to defeat the Islamic faith.

-- The Arab lands that is Arabia, Syria, Iraq, Palestine must stay under the Muslim rule.
+- The Arab lands that are Arabia, Syria, Iraq, Palestine must stay under Muslim rule.

-The Khilafat movement was launched by Muslims in India to persuade the British government and rather not to abolish the caliphate.
+Muslims in India launched the Khilafat movement to persuade the British government to abolish the caliphate.
 The leaders of this Khilafat movement accepted the non-cooperation movement of Gandhiji and led a joint protest against the British.

 - The Khilafat Non-Cooperation Movement started on August 31 1921.